dojot/dojot-training/README.md

 sudo apt-get install jq
 ```

-## MQTT Client
+### MQTT Client

 Our suggestion is to use mosquitto clients, but if you are familiar with other clients, feel free to use them.
 To install mosquitto clients:

 ``` sh
 sudo apt-get install mosquitto-clients
 ```

-## HTTP Client
+### HTTP Client

 Our suggestion is to use curl, but if you are familiar with other tools like postman, feel free to use them.
 To install curl:

 ``` sh
 sudo apt-get install curl
 ```

-## Javascript Editor
+### Javascript Editor

 Some of the hands-on will require to develop Javascript code.
-Our suggestion is to use Visual Studio Code, but feel free a code editor of your preference.
+Our suggestion is to use Visual Studio Code, but feel free to choose a code editor of your preference.

-Instructions to install vs code can be found at https://code.visualstudio.com/docs/setup/linux.
+Instructions to install vs code can be found at [VSCode Installation](https://code.visualstudio.com/docs/setup/linux).
 Basically, you need to run:

 ``` sh
 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg